roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Cookie ****** byJust_Plain_Bob© "Look honey; the tapes speak for themselves.
+"Look honey; the tapes speak for themselves.
 You want to believe the asshole feel free, but keep in mind that this isn't the only place he travels to.
 You might want to consider what he is up to at the other places he visits."

  "No. I doubt very much he will be looking me up after my sending you the tapes."